StatCan/egp-crn/docs/field_mapping_yaml_specifications.md

 pandas.explode is used to split nested field values but geopandas.explode will only work on geometry.

 ## split_record
-Limitation: must have a 1:1 relationship with linked tables.
+Limitation: linked fields must have a 1:1 relationship pre-split.

 ### Explanation
 This ensures accurate linkage recovery after the records are split since the linkages are now complexified from a many-to-one to many-to-many relationship.
 This should not be an issue since the use of split_record implies that the target dataset is being generated from scratch anyways.